ogkatzu/gan-shmuel-app/README.md

-## Billing Dev Environment - team guide
+# Billing Dev Environment - team guide

-This environment includes a Flask API and a MySQL database, fully controlled via Docker Compose.
+- This environment includes a Flask API and a MySQL database, fully controlled via Docker Compose.
 Use the following aliases for fast interaction:

-each team member creates his own branch e.g: feat/api-get-session-id
+- each team member creates his own branch e.g: feat/api-get-session-id
+- write in slack when you push changes

 ---